Every year, Australia becomes the educational hub for numerous students pursuing degree programs in hospitality and

 1. VET Courses in Hospitality, Tourism and Personal Services

 VET enables students to gain qualifications or particular skills that help them in the workplace.
 There is a wide range of courses and degrees offered by VET in specific fields.

 For instance, if you choose a career in the tourism industry, you can choose courses like international hotel and resort management as well as travel and tourism.

-Suppose you are interested in starting your career in the hospitality industry.
-In that case, you can pick from hospitality management courses such as Asian cuisine, kitchen operations, commercial cooking, wine industry operations and events or kitchen operations.
+If you are interested in starting your career in the hospitality industry, you can pick from hospitality management courses such as Asian cuisine, kitchen operations, commercial cooking, wine industry operations and events or kitchen operations.

 The selection of these courses depends on the individual's area of interest and qualification level.
 These courses train graduates for management roles within their industry.

 VET qualifications provide practical training to prepare graduates for roles of management level or operational level, depending on the level of qualification they've completed.

 The VET courses are the most requested options by students in Australia.
 However, an intermediate level of English is a must to enrol in them.

 Where To Study VET Courses?

 In Australia, only registered training organisations such as Technical and Further Education (TAFE) and universities with TAFE departments can provide VET hospitality, tourism and personal services education courses.

 But now, some private colleges, residential schools and specialist providers in the field have joined the race to provide these courses.
 Regarding fees, residential schools may charge a bit higher as they include accommodation and meals.

 2. Undergraduate Courses in Hospitality, Tourism and Personal Services

 A wide range of hospitality, tourism and personal services undergraduate courses are available in Australia.

 An undergraduate degree in tourism and hospitality prepares students to work in world-class resorts, hotels, and restaurants.
 It provides complete hands-on training and helps interns learn practical skills to secure a job after graduation.